zackse/hgrep/README.md

 hgrep
 =====

-Preserve headers when `grep`ping: emit the first line of input, then execute `grep(1)`.
+Preserve headers when `grep`-ping: emit the first line of input, then execute `grep(1)`.

 Installation